Keeping a chicken run clean in 7 easy steps.

 - Don't apply heavily concentrated disinfectant near the chickens' drinking water.

-Research has found that keeping the area is well managed – that is kept clean, free from poop and general mess – makes a difference to the levels of bacteria present in the ground.
+Research has found that keeping the area is well managed – which means kept clean, free from poop, discarded items and general mess – makes a substantial difference to the levels of harmful bacteria.

 In other words, good husbandry ensures that beneficial bacteria are retained in the ground, while those bacteria which are resistant to antibiotics and introduce disease are at least minimised and, if cleaning is carried out consistently, can be eradicated altogether(4).